-In order to fulfill this mission, the school requires a student population that approximates the demographic composition of the student age population of the State as a whole.
+In order to enact the school's mission, P.K.
+Yonge requires a student population that approximates the demographic composition of the student age population of the State as a whole.
 The Admissions policy of P.K.
 Yonge is established with this goal as the objective.
 The school reserves the right to modify the admissions policy in response to changes in requirements by the State, University, or its auditors to meet the requirements of a specific research study, or to implement a specific research study.

 About Philip Keyes Yonge

 State of the Art Elementary School